 They can train cognitive skills and have fun with games, meet new people, and interact with their loved ones or caregivers in a comfortable way while excelling at harnessing breakthrough technology.

 If developers have no idea how the intended system will be used in the real world by real elders, they won’t be able to deliver a convenient solution with intuitive navigation.
+It is important that actual users are involved in the development of these apps and devices.

-As a result, senior users can struggle with
+Here are some of the issues senior users can struggle with

 - complex installation